View Source List Comprehensions

 [X || X <- T, X >= Pivot] is the list of all elements in T that are greater than or equal to Pivot.

-A list sorted as follows:
+With the algorithm above, a list is sorted as follows:

-• The first sublist contains all elements that are smaller than the first element in the list.
+• The first sublist contains all elements that are smaller than the pivot element.

-• The second sublist contains all elements that are greater than, or equal to, the first element in the list.
+• The second sublist contains all elements that are greater than or equal to the pivot element.

 The following example generates all permutations of the elements in a list: